TamiKabiawu/fakeCreditCardMarketplaceProject/README.md

-# creditCardScammer
+# fakeCreditCardMarketplaceProject

-This is a Credit Card Scammer Project I worked on in Class.
+The program uses HTML, CSS, and Javascript to beautfully display information a type of Credit Card infomraiton buying website (it was a project prompt given by the summer program).